 We want the Council's finances to be as clear and open as possible.
 We also believe it is important to explain our budgeting processes in a clear and accessible format.
 We account to you for the ways in which we spend your money.

 The statement of accounts is by definition a statutory, formal document which sets out a high level view of how the money has been spent and where the money has come from.
 Since it is designed to meet specific government and accounting requirements, it is a technical document which means that it is not always easy to understand.
-The unaudited 2017/18 accounts can be accessed below:
+The audited 2017/18 accounts can be accessed below:

 The Council's external auditors provide an annual audit letter which sets out the findings from their work on the Statement of Accounts and related matters.
 The final 2017/18 annual audit letter has not been received yet.
 The latest version can be found via the following links:

 Previous statements of accounts: